-They, however, would consume eggs and any food containing eggs.
+They, however, can consume eggs and any food containing them.

 Many vegans seek a lifestyle that abstains from animal products.
-They avoid all things that use animal products such as leather goods, wool, silk, and any cosmetic products that involve animal testing.
+Again, they avoid all things that use animal products, such as leather goods, wool, silk, and any cosmetic products that involve animal testing.

 So vegan is a type of vegetarian, but not all vegetarians are vegan.

-What of those individuals call themselves vegetarian but eat chicken and fish?
+Having looked at the various forms of vegetarianism, what of those individuals who call themselves vegetarian but eat chicken and fish?
 Are they vegetarian?

 Technically, these people can’t be considered vegetarians because their diet includes animal meat and goes against the core definition of what a vegetarian is.

 A flexitarian is someone who eats a primarily vegetarian diet but may include meat and other animal products occasionally or on a limited basis.

 They have almost an entirely plant-based diet but eat all kinds of meat when they feel like it.